Asus ZenWatch 3 Review

 This model was a little more difficult to swap bands on, only being compatible with bands designed specifically for the ZenWatch 3.
 It also took a decent amount of fiddling to pull back the tab and latch it back in when swapping bands.

 Next in our testing process was our smart functions metric, comprising 20% of the total smartwatch score.
 The Asus once again gave a somewhat unremarkable performance, earning it a 5 out of 10.
-You can see how this compared with the rest of the pack in the chart below.

 We compared and scored each timepiece on its compatibility with a sample set of popular apps, whether or not the watch could make phone calls if it could be used a payment method, whether or not it had a built-in GPS module, as well as rating its ability to control your music.